Low-energy Spin Dynamics of Quantum Spin Liquid Candidate $NaYbSe_{2}$

 First of all, no oscillation is seen in the ZF-$\mu$SR spectra within the time window up to 12 $\mu$s, even down to 50 mK in Fig. 2(a).
 Actually, there is no evidence for oscillations over the full measured time window of 32 $\mu$s.
 This unambiguously rules out the possibility of the magnetically ordered ground state.

 Further analysis allows to exclude a global spin freezing in the ground state.
-(1) The polarization in the ZF-$\mu$SR spectra doesn't recover to 1/3 of the initial one.
+(1) The polarization in the ZF-$\mu$SR spectra does not recover to 1/3 of the initial one.
 This may suggest a small amount of spin-glass-like freezing related to magnetic defects.
 The similar observations are also reported in \ce{YbMgGaO4}\cite{li2016muon}, \ce{NaYbO2}\cite{ding2019gapless}, and \ce{NaYbS2}\cite{sarkar2019quantum}.
-(2) The stretched exponent $\beta$ significantly changes in the temperature range of 0.3 $\sim$ 1 K (see Fig. 3(b)), which corresponds to a broad peak in heat capacity\cite{Zhang2020a}.
+(2) {The stretched exponent $\beta$ fluctuates around 1.8 in the temperature range of 0.3 $\sim$ 1 K (see Fig. 4(b))}, which corresponds to a broad peak in heat capacity\cite{Zhang2020a}.
 This indicates that the spin system establishes a strong spin correlation in the temperature range.
-The fact that $\beta$ below 0.3 K is close to 1.8 rather than 1/3, suggests that the spin system develops into a stable quantum spin liquid despite a small amount of spin freezing or magnetic defects\cite{PhysRevB.98.174404}.
-A global spin freezing typically requires a $\beta$ of $\sim$1/3 at the freezing temperature\cite{li2016muon}.
-(3) The Kubo-Toyabe term can tell us more.
-The term smoothly decays with time and does not recover to 1/3 of the initial one within the measurement time (see Fig. 2(e)).
+The fact that $\beta$ below 0.3 K is close to 1.8 rather than around 1/3, suggests that the spin system develops into a stable quantum spin liquid despite a small amount of spin freezing or magnetic defects\cite{PhysRevB.98.174404}.
+A global spin freezing usually gives a $\beta$ of $\sim$1/3 at the freezing temperature\cite{li2016muon}. {It is an empirical rather than strictly derived value.
+Qualitatively the small $\beta$ in a spin glass is considered to be related to the distribution of relaxation rates centered at a small value.
+Experimentally the $\beta$ values of spin glass materials AgMn alloy\cite{PhysRevLett.72.1291}, \ce{Y(Mn_{1-x}Al_{x})_{2}}\cite{PhysRevLett.72.1291, cywinski_spin_1994}, and \ce{La2Cu_{0.25}Co_{0.75}O_{4+\delta}}\cite{PhysRevLett.72.1291} are all close to 1/3 below the spin glass transition temperatures.
+And, the Monte Carlo simulations result also gives a $\beta$ value of $\sim$ 1/3 below the spin-glass transition temperature\cite{PhysRevB.32.7384}. } (3) The Kubo-Toyabe term can tell us more.
+The term smoothly decays with time and does not recover to 1/3 of the initial one within the measurement time (see Fig. 2(b)).
 It is insufficient to support a spin freezing.
-The fitting parameter $\sigma$ in the Kubo-Toyabe term increases with lowering temperatures (see Fig. 3(c)).
+The fitting parameter $\sigma$ in the Kubo-Toyabe term increases with lowering temperatures (see Fig. 4(c)).
 This is related to nuclear magnetic moments rather than spin freezing.
 The Schottky effect of nuclear magnetic moments becomes remarkable at very low temperatures, and has been observed in the zero-field heat capacity\cite{Zhang2020a}.
 Expectedly, it is also observed in \ce{NaYbS2}\cite{sarkar2019quantum} and \ce{NaYbSe2}.
-It should be pointed out that there is no such static field observed in \ce{YbMgGaO4} even below 0.1 K, as the Mg/Ga disorder may smear out the contribution from nuclear magnetic moment.
+It should be pointed out that there is no such static field observed in \ce{YbMgGaO4} even below 0.1 K, as the Mg/Ga disorder may smear out the contribution from the nuclear magnetic moment.